 The module provides students with the knowledge and skills to design, undertake, and evaluate empirical work within economics, finance and banking.

 Students are encouraged to reflect and draw on their diverse socio-cultural

 Equality is promoted by treating everyone with equal dignity and worth, while also raising aspirations and supporting achievement for people with diverse requirements, entitlements and backgrounds

 A range of transferable and subject specific skills are developed, in particular: self- assessment and reflection; peer assessment; written; IT; applied analysis; subject research; problem solving; data and quantitative; analytical and critical thinking.

-The Classical Linear Regression Model: assumptions, specification, estimation and hypothesis-testing.
+The Classical Linear Regression Model: Ordinary Least Squares estimation and assumptions.
+LO1

-Violations of the assumptions of the classical linear regression model: causes, consequences, tests and solutions for multicollinearity, autocorrelation, heteroscedasticity, specification errors.
+Violations of the assumptions of the classical linear regression model: causes, consequences, tests and solutions for multi-collinearity and misspecification errors.
 LO2

 Examination of the technical aspects of EViews and Excel as tools of Financial Modelling for data analysis and measuring value of financial assets at risk exposure.
 LO4

 Balance of independent study and scheduled teaching activity